nguyentrongphuc/wp-plugin/wp-google-maps/readme.txt

 == Changelog ==

 /*
+* 8.0.9
+* Updated Dutch translations
+* Changed Humanitarian tileserver URL to https://
+* Added workaround for syntax error in class.marker.php on PHP versions 5.5 and below
+* Fixed "No API key" error showing until the page is refreshed after entering API key in notice
+* Fixed getCurrentPosition is not a function on setups which don't have this function on the navigator

 = 8.0.8 :- 2019-11-04 :- Medium priority =
 * Fixed AJAX fallback routes not registered for GET only REST routes
 * Fixed some REST API routes 404ing with plain permalinks when route URL + is replaced with space